 Further information on the course, and the examination process, can be found in the course handbook here (information is current for the academic year of publication).

-In addition to this, there are a number of other specialist library collections in Oxford that focus on Oriental studies, such as:
+In addition to this, there are a number of other specialist library collections in Oxford that focus on Asian and Middle Eastern studies, such as:

 You will also have access to the University's centrally provided electronic resources, the department's IT Officer and other bibliographic, archive or material sources as appropriate to the research topic.
-There is a computing room for the use of graduate students in the Oriental Institute, as well as a common room where tea and coffee are available and staff and students can meet.
+There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern, as well as a common room where tea and coffee are available and staff and students can meet.

 Sources of funding

-Applications recieved for this course by the January deadline will also be considered for funding if applications fulfill the eligibility criteria.
+Applications received for this course by the January deadline will also be considered for funding if applications meet the eligibility criteria.
 Please use the University's fees, funding and scholarship search tool to find what funding you may be eligible for.